 After I stripped the trunk I gave the whole piece a sanding using my electric sander.
-I wanted to strip off the top layer or varnish before I applied the paint.
+I wanted to strip off the top layer of varnish before I applied the paint.
 I also sanded a little extra off the top of the trunk as I wanted to expose this wood and whitewash it.
-After I sanded the trunk I used some Krud Kutter to clean away and grime and residue from sanding.
+After I sanded the trunk I used some Krud Kutter to clean away any grime and residue from sanding.
 I then applied one coat of Zinsser BIN.
-The BIN primer is shellac based and will stop any knots from bleeding through my paint.
+The BIN primer is shellac-based and will stop any knots from bleeding through my paint.
 Once my primer has dried I then went in and applied two coats of Colortrend “Aged Vellum”.
 You might remember this paint from my cabinet makeover.
-I had half a tin left over from the cabinet project so I decided to paint my trunk the same colour to match my cabinet.
+I had half a tin leftover from the cabinet project so I decided to paint my trunk the same colour to match my cabinet.

 Whitewashing the top